moj-analytical-services/IntroRTraining/Intro_markdown.md

 1. Read in dataset 'FTSE_12_14.csv' and convert the variable date to class date.
 (To read in the data, use the code given in the participant code script)
-2. Add a variable called day with the day of the week, and another variable called daily_performance for how much the share price has increased or decreased that day (close price - open price).
+2. Add a variable called weekday with the day of the week, and another variable called daily_performance for how much the share price has increased or decreased that day (close price - open price).
 3. Work out which day of the week has the highest mean performance.

 # Merging data, missing values and exporting